-These mini Simnel cakes are flavoured with earl grey tea and sweetened with dried fruit.
+These mini simnel cakes are sweetened with dried fruit.
 They're the perfect Easter treat to bake for your family.
-Easily adapted to be dairy free and vegan.
+Suitable for vegans.

 As an Amazon Associate I earn from qualifying purchases.
 Affiliate links are marked with *.